Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 data class OwnedProject(override val name: String, val owner: String) : Project()
 ```

-> In this example, the serializer decides which subtype to use based on the JSON content, so you don't need a `sealed` class for the class hierarchy.
+> In this example, the serializer chooses which subtype to use based on the JSON content, so you don't need a `sealed` class for the class hierarchy.
 >
 {style="note"}

-To distinguish between `BasicProject` and `OwnedProject`, override the `selectDeserializer()` function to select a serializer
+To distinguish between `BasicProject` and `OwnedProject`, override the `selectDeserializer()` function.
-based on the presence of the `owner` key in the JSON object:
+You can use this function to check whether the JSON object contains the `owner` key, and return the corresponding serializer:

 ```kotlin
 // Creates a custom serializer that selects deserializer based on the presence of "owner"